Keyboard shortcuts

 Three limitations a contributor extending this must be explicit about.

-Citizen upgrades churn coalition-scoped identity
+Member upgrades churn coalition-scoped identity

-Wide confluences are heavy
+Wide composite organisms are heavy

 The coalition is not cryptographically authoritative

-Checklist for commissioning a new confluence
+Checklist for commissioning a new composite organism

 1. Identify the one or two public primitives.
 If the surface is not a small, named, finite set of streams or collections, the interface is not yet designed.